mikuso/ocpp-rpc/README.md

 * RPC calls & responses while in this state will be queued.

 **OPEN**
 * Previously queued messages are sent to the server upon entering this state.
-RPC calls & responses while in this state are sent to the server after the queue is empty.
+* RPC calls & responses now flow freely.

 **CLOSING**
 * RPC calls while in this state are rejected.
 * RPC responses will be silently dropped.

-Note: Whenever the underlying websocket loses connection, any in-flight outbound RPC calls are immediately rejected, and the `AbortSignal`s passed to any in-flight inbound RPC calls are aborted.

 ## TODO